ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The attribute "never-extractable" indicates if the key was never extractable from the HSM throughout the life of the key.
 Corresponds directly to the attribute CKA_NEVER_EXTRACTABLE found in PKCS#11.

-The attribute "local" indicates whether the key was generated locally or imported..
+The attribute "local" indicates whether the key was generated locally or imported.
 Corresponds directly to the attribute CKA_LOCAL found in PKCS#11.

 ### expiry